Predicting Shallow Water Dynamics using Echo-State Networks with Transfer Learning: Methods

 \section{Methods}

-In this section we give a quick overview of the Reservoir Computing and particular implementation of this method using Echo-State Networks (ESN).
+In this section we give a quick overview of Reservoir Computing and discuss a particular implementation of this method using Echo-State Networks (ESN).
 Figure \ref{fig1} schematically describes the idea behind the reservoir computing.
 Here we concentrate on the prediction setting where given a dynamic variable $X(t) \in \R^N$ we use ESN to predict the future value of the trajectory $\Xh(t+\dt) \in \R^N$.
-The RC method consists of the reservoir $r(t) \in \R^D$ described by the reservoir matrix $A \in \mathbb{R}^{D \times D}$ with ``echo state property'' \cite{yildiz2012re}, input connectivity matrix $W_{in} \in \R^{N \times D}$, and output matrix $W_{out} \in \mathbb{R}^{D \times N}$.
-The reservoir has its own internal dynamics
+The RC method consists of the reservoir $r(t) \in \R^D$ described by the reservoir matrix $A \in \mathbb{R}^{D \times D}$ with ``echo state property'' \cite{yildiz2012re}, input connectivity matrix $W_{in} \in \R^{D \times N}$, and output matrix $W_{out} \in \mathbb{R}^{N \times D}$.
+The update of the internal reservoir state $r(t)$ is given by

-where $r(t)$ is an internal reservoir state and $f: \R^D \to \R^D$ is the element-wise application of a non-linear activation function ($f \equiv \tanh$ in our case).
+where $f: \R^D \to \R^D$ is the element-wise application of a non-linear activation function ($f \equiv \tanh$ in our case).
 It was demonstrated in \cite{pathak2018model, chattopadhyay2020data} that the nonlinear transformation can potentially increase the expression power of the reservoir.
 We compared several nonlinear transformations in \cite{xiaothesis} and demonstrated that the transformation

 slightly increases the performance of the RC method.
 Thus, the prediction equation becomes

 where $\rt(t)$ is the modified state of the reservoir defined in \eqref{rt}.
 Equations \eqref{eq:res_state} and \eqref{eq:predict} can be utilized sequentially to generate future predictions $\Xh(t + 2\Delta t)$, $\Xh(t + 3\Delta t)$, etc. Thus, RC equations \eqref{eq:res_state} and \eqref{eq:predict} are used here as, essentially, a time-stepping algorithm.
 Often, prediction starts with initial condition $X(0)$ which corresponds to the initial reservoir state $r(0)=0$.
 Various improvements have been suggested (see \cite{xiaothesis} for a detailed comparison), such as reservoir warm-up which uses a short "true" trajectory to update the internal reservoir state using equation \eqref{eq:res_state}.